You would be hard-pressed to find someone more passionate about his work than Matt Campbell.

 Building Champions at Toledo

 Campbell’s first full season as head coach of the Rockets was quite an exciting ride.
 Following an overtime loss at Arizona in the season opener, Toledo reeled off eight consecutive victories, including a 29-23 triumph over then-No. 18 Cincinnati.
-Close conference losses to Ball State and Northern Illinois shot down the Rockets’ dreams of regaining the MAC Championship title, but UT won nine regular-season games and earned a berth into the 2012 Famous Idaho Potato Bowl vs. Utah State.
+Close conference losses to Ball State and Northern Illinois shot down the Rockets’ dreams of a MAC Championship title, but UT won nine regular-season games and earned a berth into the 2012 Famous Idaho Potato Bowl vs. Utah State.
 It was Toledo’s third straight winning season and third consecutive bowl appearance.

 Campbell’s Rockets also accomplished something that no UT squad has ever done—crack into the Top 25 of the BCS rankings.
 Toledo moved into the No. 25 spot on Nov.
 4, the same week it placed No. 23 in the AP poll and No. 25 in the USA Today coaches poll.
 It was the Rockets’ first appearance in a Top 25 poll since 2001.